About

 Cuisine: American

-Learn how to make the absolute best chocolate chip cookies with amazing flavor, which you can easily customize to your liking!
+Learn how to make the absolute best soft and chewy chocolate chip cookies with nutty, toasty brown butter, PLUS how to easily customize the recipe to your liking!

 Please note that the butter requires time to cool down, and there's a recommended chilling time of at least 1 hour.